What’s missing from your plate?

 D. Chocolate

-9. How often do you eat meat or a meat substitute?
+9. How often do you eat meat, fish, eggs or a plant-based protein alternative?

 A. Very rarely